 Nine ounces is not too heavy for you to lack sufficient touch while still having enough mass to return powerful shots.

 It’s a solid piece that will work from your beginner years and beyond.

 #3 Babolat 2018 Pure Aero Tennis Racquet

 If you need the best tennis racquet for beginners, this one may be exactly what you need.

 It’s no Wilson when it comes to pricing, but it’s worth the investment no matter which way you look at it.

 Babolat spared no attention to detail on this one.

 Expect this racquet to get you through thick and thin out on the court.

 The comfortable counterbalance of control in this eleven ounce racquet gives you excellent spin no matter what stroke you hit with it.

 Racquets are an investment, and when not in use keeping it in a cover is recommended.
 Babolat includes a high quality racquet cover for you with your purchase.

-Your skills are already great, but with Babolat, they can be taken even further.
+Your skills are already great, but with this Babolat racquet, they can be taken even further.

 #4 Yonex VCORE Si 98 Lite

-They say that when you start out, you need a bigger racquet head.
+Some suggest that when you first start playing tennis, a bigger racquet head is recommended.

-That may be true, but what’s also true is that you need to have immense control.
+That may be true, but what’s also true is that you need to have a racquet that provides excellent control.

-Yonex isn’t designed for the newcomer with their first time on the court, but after light practice, you’ll be able to tame this wild beast and make some amazing shots.
+Yonex isn’t designed for the newcomer’s first time on the court, but after a little practice, you’ll be able to tame this wild beast and make some amazing shots.